Geography of Iraq: Upper Mesopotamia

 The uplands region, between the Tigris north of Hamrin Mountains and the Euphrates north of Hit, is known as Al Jazira (the island) and is part of a larger area that extends westward into Syria between the two rivers and into Turkey.
 Water in the area flows in deeply cut valleys, and irrigation is much more difficult than it is in the lower plain.
 The southwest areas of this zone are classified as desert or semi-desert.
-The northern parts, which include such places like the Nineveh Plains, Duhok and Zakho, mainly consist of Mediterranean vegetation.
+The northern parts, which include such places like the Nineveh Plains, Duhok, Zakho and Amedi, mainly consist of Mediterranean vegetation.
 The vegetation cyclically dries out and appear brown in the virtually arid summer and flourish in the wet winter.

 Lower Mesopotamia

-An Alluvial plain begins north of Baghdad and extends to the Persian Gulf.
+An alluvial plain begins north of Baghdad and extends to the Persian Gulf.
 Here the Tigris and Euphrates rivers lie above the level of the plain in many places, and the whole area is a river delta interlaced by the channels of the two rivers and by irrigation canals.
 Intermittent lakes, fed by the rivers in flood, also characterize southeastern Iraq.
 A fairly large area (15000 km2) just above the confluence of the two rivers at Al Qurnah and extending east of the Tigris beyond the Iranian border is marshland, known as Hawr al Hammar, the result of centuries of flooding and inadequate drainage.
 Much of it is permanent marsh, but some parts dry out in early winter, and other parts become marshland only in years of great flood.

 Because the waters of the Tigris and Euphrates above their confluence are heavily silt- laden, irrigation and fairly frequent flooding deposit large quantities of silty loam in much of the delta area.
 Windborne silt contributes to the total deposit of sediments.
 It has been estimated that the delta plains are built up at the rate of nearly twenty centimeters in a century.
 In some areas, major floods lead to the deposit in temporary lakes of as much as thirty centimeters of mud.

 The Tigris and Euphrates also carry large quantities of salts.
 These, too, are spread on the land by sometimes excessive irrigation and flooding.
 A high water table and poor surface and subsurface drainage tend to concentrate the salts near the surface of the soil.
 In general, the salinity of the soil increases from Baghdad south to the Persian Gulf and severely limits productivity in the region south of Al Amarah.
 The salinity is reflected in the large lake in central Iraq, southwest of Baghdad, known as Bahr al Milh (Sea of Salt).
 There are two other major lakes in the country to the north of Bahr al Milh: Buhayrat ath Tharthar and Buhayrat al Habbaniyah.